Prehistory of Quebec

-Humans have inhabited Quebec for 11,000 years beginning with the de-glaciated areas of the St. Lawrence River valley and expanding into parts of the Canadian Shield after glaciers retreated 5000 years ago.
+Humans have inhabited Quebec for 11,000 years beginning with the de-glaciated areas of the St. Lawrence River valley and expanding into parts of the Canadian Shield after glaciers retreated 5,000 years ago.
 Quebec has almost universally acidic soils that destroy bone and many other traces of human activity, complicating archaeological research together with development in parts of southern Quebec.
 Archaeological research only began in earnest in the 1960s and large parts of the province remain poorly researched.

 Southern Quebec was influenced by Indian cultures, closely related to Ontario, New York, New England and Newfoundland, while northern Quebec has an Inuit influence.

-Paleo-Indian Period (9000 BCE-5000 BCE)
+Paleo-Indian Period (9000 BCE–5000 BCE)

 Clovis culture remnants have been discovered in Ontario, New York and Vermont, but not in Quebec.
 At the end of the Pleistocene, Quebec was still covered in glaciers and the Champlain Sea.
-Plano cultures are better attested, with sites in the Gaspe Peninsula and some of the upper St. Lawrence islands.
+Plano cultures are better attested, with sites in the Gaspé Peninsula and some of the upper St. Lawrence islands.
 Stone flakes and unfinished tools litter the mining site in the Gaspe.
 One dig uncovered hammerstones, iron pyrite nodules, scrapers and knives.
 The pyrite nodules showed signs of use as fire starters, struck against flint to create sparks.
 Plano Paleo-Indians likely hunted caribou, owing to the region's subarctic climate.

-Archaic Period (5000 BC-1000 BC)
+Archaic Period (5000 BCE–1000 BCE)

 Three major Archaic cultures occupied Quebec and interacted.
 Archaeologists in the 1970s proposed that the Laurentian and Maritime cultures may have developed out of Clovis culture and seemed to have an orientation toward the sea.
 The third group, the Shield culture, may have stemmed from Plano groups and occupied land left open by retreating glaciers.

 Laurentian culture

-Excavations of Laurentian burials in Quebec and New York suggest a culture that lasted for 4000 years.
+Excavations of Laurentian burials in Quebec and New York suggest a culture that lasted for 4,000 years.
 Human remains reveal arthritis, bone fractures and in particular gum disease and missing teeth indicative of a coarse diet.
 Some bodies showed signs of violent death, including headless skeletons, fractured skulls and projectiles lodged in ribs.
 One site in New York even contained a skeleton that shows signs of surgery to remove a projectile point from the skull.
 Archaeologists have inferred a seasonal schedule of fishing, berry picking, gathering nuts, passenger pigeon trapping and hunting deer, elk, beaver, and bear as well as collecting shellfish.
 Very little remains of Laurentian winter housing and acidic soil has destroyed remains of transient summer encampments.

 Plowing often unearths Laurentian remains.
 In the Ottawa River two fishing camps and cemeteries were discovered, dated to 3300 BCE and 2750 BCE.
 Because of limestone in the area, soil acid was neutralized, preserving bone, as well as a bird bone flute, axes, fish-hooks, atl-atl weights, drills, knives and scrapers.
 Trade relations with Shield dwellers, near native copper deposits on Lake Superior are inferred from a large number of copper flakes at Laurentian sites from nuggets.